GarCoSim/TraceFileGen/README.md

   * $ make

 # Running (targetGen - the executatble in the build folder)
-Usage: At least two argumets must be provided to run targetGen
+Usage: At least one argumet must be provided to run targetGen
-* The name of trace file to be generated ( such as traceFile.trace)
+* The name of trace file to be generated ( such as traceFile)
-* The name of class list file to be generated (such traceFile.cls)

-Example: $./targetGen traceFile.trace traceFile.cls
+Example: $./targetGen traceFile

 <u>Options:</u>
 <table class="" cellspacing=0 border=1>